Plaga Zombie (film series): Reception

 The Plaga Zombie series was profiled by Fangoria during this period resulting in considerable exposure for the filmmakers.
 Fangoria film producer Steven Mackler described watching Plaga Zombie for the first time:

 The horror magazine eventually bought the film rights to Plaga Zombie: Zona Mutante which was released worldwide by its film label Fangoria Films International.
 On September 12, 2005, making its U.S. East Coast premiere, it was screened at the East Village's Two Boots Pioneer Theater as the feature attraction for Fangoria's monthly "Monster Mondays" film series.
 Walter Rivero, a cast member of the film, claimed the young filmmakers never received payment for the film rights and led to a falling out between Fangoria and FARSA Productions.

 The third film in the trilogy, Plaga Zombie: Revolución Tóxica, premiered at the Buenos Aires Rojo Sangre on October 30, 2011.
 Revolución Tóxica received the Audience Award for Best Feature Film and Hernán Sáez won for Best Actor.
 The Plaga Zombie series was given special recognition by the Jury for "creative efforts over time to build a trilogy".
 It was also screened at the Mar del Plata Film Festival in Mar del Plata, Argentina and the Montevideo Comics fan convention in Montevideo, Uruguay.
 Plaga Zombie: Revolución Tóxica was released in theatres in March 2012.
 It opened in Buenos Aires on March 12, 2012, and then throughout Argentina at the end of the month.
 The film was simultaneously broadcast online with its theatrical debut.
 On April 12, 2013, the film was screened to a sold-out crowd at the Buenos Aires International Festival of Independent Cinema.

 Reviews for all three films have been generally positive and praised for its over-the-top action scenes and gore effects.
 Its humorous "slapstick" approach to the genre earned comparisons to similar horror-comedies such as Peter Jackson's Bad Taste and Dead Alive or Sam Raimi's Evil Dead II.
-The filmmakers themselves are admitted fans of these films but claim never to have seen George Romero's Night of the Living Dead series.
+The filmmakers themselves are admitted fans of these films but claim never to have seen George A. Romero's Night of the Living Dead series.
 Peter Dendle, a Penn State Mont Alto film scholar, has said that the films are more akin to Japanese-style horror with "the deliberate piling up of non-sequiters and flaunting of narrative expectations".